permitio/permit-prisma/README.md

 - **resource**: the resource type or identifier.
 You can pass a resource type name (string) or a specific resource instance.
 For a resource instance, you have two options:

   - **Concatenated string**: `"resourceType:instanceKey"`, e.g., `"Document:doc_123"`.
-  - **Separate arguments**: pass the resource type as first argument and the instance ID/key as second (as shown above).
+  - **Separate arguments**: pass the resource type as the first argument and the instance ID/key as the second (as shown above).
 If a third argument is provided (instance ID), the extension will form the compound resource reference for the check.

 - **resourceInstance** (optional): the unique identifier of the resource instance (if checking a specific instance).
 This is not needed for global (type-level) checks.